MY ACCOUNT JOIN

 The NPI Social Justice Committee is dedicated to providing the organization’s membership with educational opportunities in diversity for greater self-awareness and greater multi-cultural proficiency, promoting honest investigation and conversation within the membership and with the larger community.
 The role of the committee in the broadest sense is the active engagement by the NPI membership in the eradication of the plagues of racism, sexism and sexual repression.

-NPI Website Committee
+NPI ReSet Committee

 Interested in joining an NPI Committee or talking with a committee member about how you might contribute?
 Contact NPI Executive Coordinator, Melissa Vickroy at npinashville@gmail.com.
 Melissa will forward your communication to the appropriate Committee Chair/Co-chair.